-Heather Stoll is vice president of external affairs for the Sisters of Charity Health System, where she oversees communications and branding strategies to promote the mission of the health system.
+Heather A. Stoll is vice president of external affairs for the Sisters of Charity Health System, where she oversees communications and branding strategies to promote the mission of the health system.

 Also, Stoll coordinates the development and implementation of government affairs and public policy initiatives.